Luncheon: Geopolitics & Long-term Investing

 However, the inherent complexity in the way geopolitics weaves its way through to the macroeconomy, policy choices, and ultimately financial markets makes it difficult to model and measure, let alone manage.

-Therein lies the challenge, where such longer-tern geopolitical process and shorter-term events are often not adequately priced by the market.
+Therein lies the challenge, where such longer-term geopolitical process and shorter-term events are often not adequately priced by the market.
 This disconnect may result in investors not fully understanding, or even ignoring, potential consequences.

 In partnership with the Future Fund, [i3] is pleased to convene a luncheon discussion with the institutional investment community, to further expound on these issues.